-Nearly half of all women between the ages 50 to 79 years old have some form of prolapse, according to the American Urogynecologic Society.
+Nearly half of all women ages 50–79 have some form of prolapse, according to the American Urogynecologic Society.

-The physicians of the Pelvic Floor Disorders Clinic at the University of Michigan Von Voigtlander Women’s Hospital provide comprehensive surgical and non-surgical services for women suffering from pelvic organ prolapse.
+The physicians in the Urogynecology Program at University of Michigan Health Von Voigtlander Women’s Hospital provide comprehensive surgical and non-surgical services for people suffering from pelvic organ prolapse.

 We treat all types of prolapse: